Learn the Hat Burning Process (Step by Step)

 4. How to Avoid Uneven or Blotchy Burns

-Uneven burns are common—but completely preventable.
+Uneven burns are common especially with a first hat burning project—but completely preventable.

 What causes blotchy burns: